Skip to main content

 If a carrier discovers that the package details entered in Veeqo are incorrect, they will carry out a billing adjustment.
 This will be in the form of:

-1. A Chargeback: If your package falls under any of the chargeback types mentioned in the chargeback table, carriers will report this to Veeqo.
+1. Chargeback: If your package falls under any of the chargeback types mentioned in the chargeback table, carriers will report this to Veeqo.
 Adjustments will be added as an additional charge to your next billing cycle, and typically appear within 60 days of label purchase.
 Adjustments can be viewed in your Veeqo ‘transactions’ page, next to the order for which the charge occurred.
 Charges come directly from carriers, not Veeqo or Amazon.

-2. A Refund: Carriers may issue a partial refund if the details you entered meant you overpaid for a label.
+2. Refund: Carriers may issue a partial refund if the details you entered meant you overpaid for a label.
 In this case, the refunded amount will be credited directly to your card.

-All carrier adjustments can be viewed via ‘Settings’ → ‘’Billing & Transactions’ → ‘View transactions’.
+All carrier adjustments can be viewed in your transactions page (Settings → Billing & Transactions → View all transactions).

-You can also download a report if you wish by clicking ‘export’ on this page.
+You can also download a report if you wish by clicking ‘Export’ on this page.

 Raising a Dispute

-If you believe a chargeback was incorrect and wish to dispute it, please contact the support team who can verify the charge with the carrier.
-Please note that whilst our support team can liaise on your behalf the final decision is up to the carrier.
+If you believe a chargeback was incorrect and wish to dispute it, please contact the Support team with the information below so this can be raised with the carrier.

 Note: Carrier adjustments are not eligible for Veeqo credits.